mikejac/node-red-contrib-google-smarthome/README.md

 **Built-in Web Server Settings**

+  `Use http Node-RED root path`: If enabled, use the same http root path prefix configured for Node-RED, otherwise use /.

   `Port`: TCP port of your choosing for incoming connections from Google.
 Must match what you entered in the *Google on Actions* project.

   `Use external SSL offload`: If enabled, SSL encryption is not used by the node and must be done elsewhere.